-The scandal over MP’s expenses illustrates all too clearly how out of touch those who have money are with the majority that do not.
+The scandal over MP’s expenses illustrates all too clearly how out of touch those who have money are with the majority that does not.
 How can someone who does not even know the price of a loaf of bread, be responsible for running the economy which relies on it?
 How can a Minster for Schools make decisions over spending on state education, when they themselves send their own children to be educated in the private sector?
 Harriet Harman lost her job following the public outcry for exactly this kind of hypocrisy and yet subsequently went on to become deputy prime minister.

-The second is access to higher education currently blocked by a three fold increase in university fees.
+The second is access to higher education currently blocked by a threefold increase in university fees.
 How much real talent is going to be overlooked in favour of the privileged who can afford higher education?
 If a measure of a civilized society is the importance it places on education, then it looks as if the UK is heading towards a troubled future.

-This however, is only the tip of the iceberg.
+This, however, is only the tip of the iceberg.
 I personally have little time for religion and the child abuse scandals of the Catholic church have understandably caused many to turn away.
-However, I also believe that at the very least, Christianity used to provide a set of rules on which a stable society could be constructed.
+I also believe that at the very least, Christianity used to provide a set of rules on which a stable society could be constructed.
 It is entirely reasonable that religion is no longer taught in a secular state system.
 The problem is, the removal of mandatory religious education has also left a vacuum.
 One which is too easily filled by criminality and antisocial behaviour.

 These core values are not going to be easily substituted by a couple of sessions each week on citizenship.
 It is not just what is happening in schools that is giving cause for concern.
 It is what is happening within the family.
 Children are now growing up in an environment where there are second and third generations of people who have never been in full employment.
-Where the only talk around the dinner table is of welfare benefits.
+Where the only talk around the dinner table is about welfare benefits.

-2011 could well be a year marked by social unrest, but I have little doubt that if the inequality in our society is allowed to progress unchecked, it will not just be climate change that we will all be worrying about.
+2011 could well be a year marked by social unrest, but I have little doubt that if the inequality in our society is allowed to progress unchecked, it will not just be climate change that we will all be worried about.

 You will only be able to fill up your Range Rover and drive your children to public school if society is still functioning.
-The fuel crises in 2000 showed how quickly it can all unravel, when a blockade of a few oil refineries by fuel protesters was enough to trigger panic buying and bring the country to its knees in a matter of days.
+The fuel crises in 2000 showed how quickly it can all unravel when a blockade of a few oil refineries by fuel protesters was enough to trigger panic buying and bring the country to its knees in a matter of days.

 My conclusion is this:

-Denying access to higher education except for those fortunate enough to have a privileged background will have serious long term implications for all.
+Denying access to higher education except for those fortunate enough to have a privileged background will have serious long-term implications for all.
 We should be striving to make society fair, not widening inequality.

 Secondly, we need to take urgent action to deal with the root causes of delinquent and antisocial behaviour, by giving more time to parenting skills and social responsibility within the school calendar.
-Young people need to know that they and their futures are valued by society, otherwise instead of becoming net contributors, they risk becoming a burden either through welfare payments, policing costs or the penal system.
-Worse still, yet more young people will fall prey to religious extremists who profligate terrorism.
+Young people need to know that they and their futures are valued by society, otherwise, instead of becoming net contributors, they risk becoming a burden either through welfare payments, policing costs or the penal system.
+Worse still, more young people will fall prey to religious extremists who profligate terrorism.

 Finally, we need to put an urgent end to the destructive and negative mindset of corporate and consumer greed.